SamiC2/sms_spam_detector/README.md

 ## Image of the Gradio App Ran from the Code

 Below is an example image of the Gradio app created from this project.

+<img align="center" width="700" height="400" src='Images/example_gradio_sms_detector_app.png'>

 A link will not be created and shared for personal security reasons.

-<img align="center" width="700" height="400" src='Images/example_gradio_sms_detector_app.png'>
+Instead, please run the notebook if you would like to interact with the Gradio app to find out if the text message you received is spam or not.

 ## Repository Structure